 To provide objective, thorough, and innovative solutions for meeting current and future transportation needs in the Metropolitan Study Area and to provide current analysis and data which assists in updating the Metropolitan Transportation Plan.
-The MPO may use consultants to assist in the completion of a task.

 1. Complete work on a study to realign the Waco Transit System Fixed Route System.
 This study was initially scheduled for fiscal year 21.
 However, in cooperation with Waco Transit System, it was determined that the realignment study should not commence until the bus rapid transit preliminary engineering study was further along.
 Work on the Waco Transit Fixed Route Realignment Study was initiated in FY 21 and is scheduled for completion in FY 22.